ethereum/ethereum-org-website/src/content/social-networks/index.md

 - **[Status.im](https://status.im/)** - _Status is a secure messaging app that uses an open-source, peer-to-peer protocol, and end-to-end encryption to protect your messages from third parties._
 - **[Mirror.xyz](https://mirror.xyz/)** - _Mirror is a decentralized, user-owned publishing platform built on Ethereum for users to crowdfund ideas, monetize content, and build high-value communities._
 - **[Lens Protocol](https://lens.xyz/)** - _Lens Protocol is a composable and decentralized social graph helping creators take ownership of their content wherever they go in the digital garden of the decentralized internet._
+- **[Ethereum World](https://akasha.ethereum.world/social-app/feed)** - _Ethereum World is the first decentralized social network built with and powered by the open source AKASHA framework.
+Ethereum World is designed to be social, easy to use, and enable Ethereans to have agency over their experiences!_

 ## Further reading {#further-reading}